peterhinch/micropython-iot/README.md

 to maximise free RAM, firmware can be built from source, freezing `uasyncio`, `client.py` and `__init__.py` as bytecode.

+If a release build is used V1.9.10 or later is strongly recommended.

 Note that if `uasyncio` is to be installed it should be acquired from [official micropython-lib](https://github.com/micropython/micropython-lib).
 It should not be installed from PyPi using `upip`: the version on PyPi is